Posted by ESC on March 11, 2002

 The book got gratuitous publicity when Columbia Law School professor Patricia Williams and Duke University African-American Studies professor Houston Baker said the book and its title would embolden racists to use the word more.

-Kennedy's wasn't the first book with the N-word in its title.
-"Nigger" was the title of comedian/-activist Dick Gregory's 1964 autobiography, and satirist Cecil Brown's debut novel in 1969 was called "The Life and Loves of Mr. Jiveass Nigger."
+Kennedy's wasn't the first book with the [word removed in order to comply with Google's Publisher Policy] in its title. "[word removed in order to comply with Google's Publisher Policy]" was the title of comedian/-activist Dick Gregory's 1964 autobiography, and satirist Cecil Brown's debut novel in 1969 was called "The Life and Loves of Mr. Jiveass [word removed in order to comply with Google's Publisher Policy]."

 "That was a more radical time," said David Anderson, associate English professor at the University of Louisville.
 "The '60s were about shocking people into new realities.